Legrandin/pycryptodome/README.rst

 	pip install pycryptodome

+For faster public key operations, you should have `GMP`_ installed in your system (except on Windows, as the wheel on PyPi already comes with the equivalent `MPIR`_ library).

 PyCryptodome is a fork of PyCrypto.
 It brings the following enhancements with respect to the last official version of PyCrypto (2.6.1):